How to Detect and Treat Hydrangea Root Rot: A Complete Guide

 1. Use a garden fork or trowel to carefully dig around the plant’s base and expose its roots.

-2. Look for signs of decay or blackened roots, indicating they are infected with root rot.
+2. Look for signs of decay or blackened roots.

 3. Using sharp pruning shears, remove all damaged roots, leaving only healthy white roots intact.